jhoneill/6Print/mdHelp/Out-Printer.md

 ```

 ### -TopMargin
 Top Margin in units of 1/100th inch.
-Zero will be converted to minimum margin
+Zero will be converted to the minimum margin

 ```yaml
 Type: Int32